 - The verification should be completed within 3 weeks.

 - The authorised officer should conduct physical verification of the principal place of business.
-Wherever possible, the additional place of business (indicated in GST registration FORM REG-01) should be verified as well.
+Wherever possible, the additional place of business (indicated in GST registration FORM REG-01) should be verified as well after SOP approval process.

-- During the physical verification, the officer is expected to verify the following:
+- During the physical verification of SOP validation, the officer is expected to verify the following: